-- 1. A list containing concise information about all the virtual disks visible to the cluster.
-(Each entry in the list corresponds to a single virtual disk.) - 2.
-The detailed information about a single virtual disk.
+- A list containing concise information about all the virtual disks that are recognized by the cluster.
+(Each entry in the list corresponds to a single virtual disk.) - The detailed information about a single virtual disk.

-Optionally specifies a list of one or more filters.
-Only objects with a value that matches the filter attribute value are returned.
+(Optional) Specifies a list of one or more filters.
+Only objects with a value that matches the filter attribute value are displayed.
 If a capacity is specified, the units must also be included.

-By default, headings are displayed for each column of data (in a concise style view), and each item of data (in a detailed style view).
-Using the -nohdr parameter will suppress the display of these headings.
+(Optional) The -nohdr parameter suppresses the display of these headings.
+By default, headings are displayed for each column of data (in a concise style view) and for each item of data (in a detailed style view).

-Note: If there is no data to be displayed (for example, an empty view has been returned), then headings are not displayed irrespective of whether the -nohdr option was used or not.
+Note: If there is no data to be displayed (for example, an empty view), then headings are not displayed whether the -nohdr option was used or not.